jestjs/jest/docs/Configuration.md

 Default: `["js", "json", "jsx", "ts", "tsx", "node"]`

 An array of file extensions your modules use.
-If you require modules without specifying a file extension, these are the extensions Jest will look for.
+If you require modules without specifying a file extension, these are the extensions Jest will look for, in left-to-right order.

 ### `moduleNameMapper` [object<string, string>]